 The confusion about definitions and dimensions went on for so long partly because of the extraordinary breadth and scope of academic approaches and professional purposes that have both defined and divided programs through the years.
+The ways that changes in the structure and purpose of higher education have led to the modern approach to social, cultural, behavioral, and biophysical perspectives of kinesiology are discussed later in this chapter (see the section on spheres of scholarly study) and throughout the book.
 Despite (and because of) years of intense - and sometimes tense - discussions among the leaders of the evolving field about the form it should take and the name it should be given, the field has continued to flourish.